 - How is your latency (ping)?
 The lower the latency the better, but for a point of reference, more than 250ms will yield a bad experience, and >600ms will be unusable.

 - How is your bandwidth?
-While this is rarely an issue anymore, ideally, having a download/upload speed greater or equal to 1Mbps should be fine.
+While this is rarely an issue anymore, ideally, having a download/upload speed greater or equal to 1Mbps should be ok.

-- Avoid running large bandwidth programs like Dropbox, Netflix, or large file transfers.
+- Close other open applications that could be interfering with your call, especially large bandwidth programs like Dropbox, Netflix, Spotify, or other streaming video/audio or large file transfers.

-Below is an example of a good SpeedTest.net result.
+- Below is an example of a good internet speed test result.
 If the latency (ping) was 250ms or higher, that would be bad.
-The download and upload speed is also fine since it is above 1Mbps.
+The download and upload speeds are also good since they are above 1Mbps: